 - An administrator with tenure whose contract is not renewed has the option of moving to the faculty.
 The administrator should receive sufficient notice that his/her contract will not be renewed.

-- The movement of an administrator with tenure to the full-time faculty must not affect negatively other tenured faculty or non-tenured faculty who hold tenure track appointments.
+- The movement of an administrator with tenure to the full-time faculty must not affect negatively other tenured faculty, non-tenured faculty who hold tenure track appointments or clinical faculty who have been at Marywood for at least three years.
 Thus, it may be necessary for the University to create a new position or within reason to retrain the administrator for another University opening.

 - Upon entering the full-time faculty, all former administrators are expected to meet the same standards and fulfill the same responsibilities as any other tenured faculty member and are in all respects to be treated as any other full-time tenured faculty member.